distillpub/drafts/README.md

 You should not have to interact with draft's build system during normal operation.
 If anything doesn't behave as you think it should, you can try these approaches:

 1. Check [the Travis build status](https://travis-ci.org/distillpub/drafts/).
+   You can search for your repository name to potentially learn what's failing.
 2. Empty the build cache (under `More Options` > `Caches`)
 3. Request a new build (under `More Options` > `Trigger build`)

+If you've tried these steps already, you may want to post in the _Distill Slack Community_ in the `#help` channel.
+If you aren't registered yet, [you can do so here](https://join.slack.com/t/distillpub/shared_invite/enQtMzg1NzU3MzEzMTg3LWJkNmQ4Y2JlNjJkNDlhYTU2ZmQxMGFkM2NiMTI2NGVjNzJkOTdjNTFiOGZmNDBjNTEzZGUwM2U0Mzg4NDAyN2E).

 ## Disclaimer & License